whiskyechobravo/kerko/README.md

      `KERKO_ZOTERO_LIBRARY_TYPE`: These variables are required for Kerko to be able to access your Zotero library.
 See the **Configuration variables** section for details on how to properly set these variables.
+   * `KERKO_DATA_DIR`: This variable specifies the directory where to store the search index and the file attachments.
+If the specified directory doesn't already exists, Kerko will try to create it.
    * `KERKO_COMPOSER`: This variable specifies key elements needed by Kerko, e.g., fields for display and search, facets for filtering.
 These are defined by instanciating the `Composer` class.
 Your application may